Health Coaching for Lyme Disease

 lyme disease is hard to diagnose

-Lyme disease is hard to identify, hard to distinguish from other diseases, hard to diagnose, hard to treat, and worst of all, hard to know when it is cured.
-Doctors are now finding that some people with ALS, MS, and even Alzheimer's are actually suffering from late-stage, untreated lyme disease.
-There is a TON of misinformation out there about lyme disease, most of it comes straight from the CDC.
-They have not updated their testing or treatment guidelines for lyme in years and many Infectious Disease Doctors still follow the old guidelines from decades ago, which puts patients in a tough situation.
-We have yet to find an ID doctor in the Chicagoland area who understands lyme disease.
+Lyme disease is hard to identify, hard to distinguish from other diseases, hard to diagnose, hard to treat, and worst of all, hard to know when it is in remission.
+Doctors are now finding that many patients diagnosed with ALS, MS, and even Alzheimer's are actually suffering from late-stage, untreated nuerological lyme disease.
+There is a TON of misinformation out there about lyme disease.
+The CDC has not updated their testing or treatment guidelines for lyme in decades and many Infectious Disease Doctors still follow the old guidelines from the 1980’s, which puts patients in a tough and dangerous situation.

 The bottom line is to trust your gut.
 You know your body better than anyone else, if you think something is wrong, don't stop until you get answers.
 This disease is leaving people paralyzed and in wheelchairs, some young people have even lost their lives because they never received the proper diagnosis or treatment in time.
 I can only hope and pray that enough people speak out and we see a major overhaul with lyme disease treatment in the next several years.
 The Lyme disease testing that many doctors use based on the CDC's guidelines are highly inaccurate, often inconclusive or indicate false negatives.
 I would know because I came back negative for lyme on the standard test, it wasn't until I had further antibody testing through Igenex in California, that it was discovered.
 If you suspect you or a loved one could have lyme disease I encourage you to seek the help of a Lyme Literate Medical Doctor (LLMD) for further testing and treatment options, and time is of the essence when diagnosing and treating this disease.
 (Scroll to the resources links at the bottom of this page for more info)

 Please feel free to reach out to me if you have questions about lyme disease or where to get help!
 I have connections to many knowledgeable people in that area, and am happy to help you find the right resources and get on the path to healing!

 lyme disease signs and symptoms